 Let’s play a little word association game.
-When we say moving house what are the first words that comes to mind?
+When we say moving house, what are the first words that come to mind?
 If you thought something along the lines of “excitement” or “new home” that’s great.
 But if words like “stress” and “disruption” sprung to mind then we feel your pain.

 From packing to signing contracts the actual moving process can feel like one big chore.
 (Or about 100 small ones, whichever way you choose to look at it.)
 To make your life just that little bit easier we’ve put together some of our best advice to help you avoid any appliance mishaps in transit.

 - Heavy appliances can scratch tiles and leave grooves in linoleum if they’re dragged along the floor.
-Keep your floors undamaged; pop appliance rollers with wheels under your machines.
-Failing that a thick piece of cardboard or a carpet cut off placed underneath your oven, fridge or washing machine will help you can slide it out smoothly.
+To keep your floors undamaged, pop appliance rollers with wheels under your machines.
+Failing that, a thick piece of cardboard or a carpet cut off placed underneath your oven, fridge or washing machine will help you can slide it out smoothly.

 - Tie appliance doors firmly closed with strong parcel string or rope so they don’t swing open and get damaged.
 (You can tie bubble wrap to your glass oven door for extra protection.)

 - Time to come clean, are your appliances sparkling right now?
 Give your machines a scrubbing before transportation.
 Otherwise, dust and dirt will stick to your greasy cooker hob or that sticky fabric conditioner spill on your washing machine you keep meaning to wipe off.

 - Measure doorways and openings of your new place so you can work out the best way to get your appliances inside!

 - Make sure to use up as much of your food as possible before you move.
 Some condiments may have to be sacrificed for the greater good.